kylejlin/collage_builder/README.md

 In general, to perform an action, hover the mouse over the sprite you want to edit, and then press the corresponding key.
 For example, to rename a sprite, hover the mouse over said sprite and then press `N`.
-However, there are a few exceptions, described in the next section.
+However, there are a few exceptions to this pattern, described in the next section.

 ### Exceptions